thesaiteja24/javascript-simon-says/README.md

 # javascript-simon-says
-Here is a simple Simon Says Game useing HTML, CSS and Javascrip
+Here is a simple Simon Says Game useing HTML, CSS and Javascript
 ### You can Checkout here! https://sai-teja-web-dev-projects.on.drv.tw/www.saiteja.dev/

 ### Have a sneak peek 🫣